Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The Specific Days for Irish Weddings

-In the Catholic denomination however, Sundays were a disrespectful choice for weddings as it was the busiest day for a priest.
-Sundays were meant to be dedicated to praying and the Sunday texts had precedent over weddings.
-It was not canon law, so a people could ask a bishop for permission to hold mass on a Sunday or Holy day, but it was only granted in extreme circumstances.
-People usually wanted to hold a wedding on a Saturday anyways as they would not be working the next day, so it was never a major issue, but it is an interesting caveat to Irish weddings.
+It was not canon law, so people could ask a bishop for permission to hold mass on a Sunday or Holy day, but it was only granted in extreme circumstances.
+People usually wanted a wedding on a Saturday anyway, as they would not be working the next day, so it was never a significant issue.
+Still, it is an interesting caveat to Irish weddings.

-Typically Marriages were not permitted during Lent, as the wedding celebrations contrasted the penance and self-sacrifice expected during the season.
-There were always exceptions to this rule such as a fatal sickness.
-Nowadays it would not be unusual to be invited to a wedding during lent, but if anything people wait until after Lent for better weather.
+Typically, Marriages were not permitted during Lent, as the wedding celebrations contrasted the penance and self-sacrifice expected during the season.
+There were always exceptions to this rule, such as a fatal sickness.
+Nowadays, it would not be unusual to be invited to a wedding during Lent, but if anything, people wait until after Lent for better weather.

 Marry in April when you can, joy for Maiden and for Man